AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 NOTE: I think it might be good to reorg this section a bit so that the current-btc stuff comes first, then we go into the modifications.
 TODO

 Before we discuss a change that Bitcoin could make, it is important to note that chain-work done with one hashing algorithm is *not generally convertible* to 'equivalent' work done via another hashing algorithm.
 There is no meaningful *generic* answer to the question "how many *double SHA256* hashes is one *Ethash* hash worth?".
 In fact there is no meaningful answer to similar questions that use any other other combination of hashing algorithms, either.
-It is not possible to *generically and universally* convert between different units.
-You can *only* do this within a *context*.
+It is not possible to *generically and universally* convert between qualitatively different units.
+You can *only* do this within some *context* where you *define* a conversion method.
 We'll look at some such contexts later.

 NB: Bitcoin does two SHA256 hashes per block, which is why I refer to "double SHA256" above.